 Place a PCMS as far from the traveled way as practicable where it is legible to approaching traffic without encroaching on the traveled way.
 Where the vertical roadway curvature restricts the sight distance of approaching traffic, place the sign on or before the crest of the curvature where it is most visible to the approaching traffic.
 Where the horizontal roadway curvature restricts the sight distance of approaching traffic, place the sign at or before the curve where it is most visible to approaching traffic.
-Where the curve where it is most visible to approaching traffic, place the sign at or before the curve where it is most visible to approaching traffic.
 Where practicable, place the sign behind guardrail or Type K temporary railing.